-There are so many things you can do on the beautiful island of Santorini, apart from being in one of its enchanting beaches.
-The top 25 Santorini attractions include: Villages, museums, wineries, churches, monasteries and many other places are on the list of the best sights we have prepared, suggesting a visit to those who come to Santorini.
+There are so many things you can do on the beautiful island of Santorini, apart from being on one of its enchanting beaches.
+The top 25 Santorini Attractions and sightseeing places include: Villages, museums, wineries, churches, monasteries, and many other places are on the list of the best sights we have prepared, suggesting a visit to those who come to Santorini.

 Nea Kameni (formerly known as Nea Kaimeni), the “volcano”, as the locals call it, is a volcanic island in the center of the Santorini caldera, which began to be created around 1570, initially creating Mikri Kameni and is the most recently created land section in the Mediterranean Sea.
 The area of today is 340 hectares and its highest point is 127 meters above sea level.
 There are two anchorages on the island, Taxiarchis bay, on the southeastern side of the island, and Erinia bay to the north.